apurbzz-1994/canvaslms-subaccount-visualiser/README.md

 ### Setting up the key file
-In order for the tool to interact with the Canvas API, it needs an API key/access token.
+In order for the tool to interact with the Canvas API, it needs an access-token.
 You're able to generate one for your Canvas user account by following the instructions in this article - [How do I manage API access tokens as an admin?](https://community.canvaslms.com/t5/Admin-Guide/How-do-I-manage-API-access-tokens-as-an-admin/ta-p/89)

 Once generated, create a text file named `key` in the same directory as the project files.
-Afterwards, add a line to the file with a key to denote your Canvas instance (for example, prod_prod, prod_beta etc), and set the value of the key to your access token.
-For example:
+Afterwards, add a line to the file like the one below:

 `prod_prod: yoUrAcCesstokeNgoEsHere`

+Here, "prod_prod" is a key that represents your Canvas instance (you can name this key whatever you want, but needs to be consistent everywhere).
+Then, after the colon is where you paste your access-token.

-You can also add a line afterwards to denote which subaccount you have admin access to that you'd need to visualise.
+You can also add a next line afterwards to denote which subaccount you have admin access to that you'd need to visualise.
 This would look something like this:

 `prod_prod_root`: 56